unkhan87/hangman/README.md

                       [Tutorial by Kite] (https://www.youtube.com/watch?v=m4nEnsavl6w&t=406s)

 - Hangman Image - https://inventwithpython.com/invent4thed/chapter8.html

+- [Google developer docs for python](https://developers.google.com/edu/python) - helped me with the while and for loops and functions.

 - Marcel - My mentor helped was very helpful throughout the process helping me with the code and giving me ideas how to structure my game.